-Recently I asked myself a question about whether there were any topics of nutrition that I could write for my first blog post, I was trying to think what I could offer that nobody else in the nutrition world was already providing.
-The conclusion that I came to was the findings of my systematic review that I did in my final year at university, on the topic of whether calcium and vitamin D supplements reduce the risk of fractures in people 50+ years old.
-I never published the results and I chose this subject because there had been no clear answer in the research, so I figured that it’s something that I could share that nobody else could.
+Recently I asked myself a question about whether there were any topics of nutrition that I could write about that very few people in the nutrition world were already providing.
+The conclusion that I came to was the findings of my systematic review that I did in my final year at university, on the topic of whether calcium and vitamin D supplements reduce the risk of fractures in people above fifty years of age.

 This is a difficult question to answer since it depends on the individual situation.
 The research showed that 1200mg of calcium carbonate reduced the risk of fractures in people aged 50 years or older, but this could be misleading since it didn’t account for calcium in the diet.
 Perhaps there would have been less of an effect for people who were consuming adequate calcium in their diet and more of an effect for people who didn’t consume enough.

 A serve of dairy is one cup of milk, two slices of cheese, ¾ cup of yoghurt or one cup of an alternative milk drink (e.g. soy) with at least 100mg of calcium.
-For some people these goals are pretty easy to meet, but I can definitely see why some people can’t realistically see themselves consuming four serves of dairy every day.
+For some people, these goals are pretty easy to meet, but I can definitely see why some people can’t really see themselves consuming four serves of dairy every day.

 Alternatively, you can get your calcium from sources apart from dairy.
 The recommended daily intake of calcium is 1000-1300mg per day depending on your age group.
-Some non-dairy foods high in calcium are canned salmon with bones (230mg per can), leafy green vegetables (75mg in a cup of Bok Choy, 95mg in a cup of Kale), almonds (70mg in ¼ of a cup), oranges (65mg in one orange) and firm tofu (430mg in ¼ of a cup).
+Some non-dairy foods high in calcium are canned salmon with bones (230mg per can), leafy green vegetables (75mg in a cup of Bok Choy, 95mg in a cup of Kale), almonds (70mg in ¼ of a cup), oranges (65mg in one orange) and calcium set tofu (430mg in ¼ of a cup).

 Although food is preferable, if it is clear that you are not getting enough calcium in your diet it is likely that calcium supplementation will help maintain your bone mineral density and reduce your risk of fractures.

 Aidan is a Brisbane based dietitian who has been exposed to the most recent and up-to-date evidence based approaches to dietetic intervention.
 Dating back to well before starting uni he has been fascinated by all things nutrition, particularly the effects of different dietary approaches on body composition and sports performance.
 Due to this passion, he has built up an extensive knowledge base in multiple areas of nutrition and is able to help clients with a variety of conditions.
 One of Aidan’s main strengths is his ability to adapt plans based on the clients desires.
-By having such a thorough understanding of optimal nutrition for different situations he is able to develop detailed meal plans for clients, or he can provide flexible guidance that can contribute to improving the clients overall quality of life.
+By having such a thorough understanding of optimal nutrition for different situations he is able to develop detailed meal plans for clients, or provide flexible guidance that can contribute to improving the clients overall quality of life.
 He offers services both in-person and online.